-I don’t always use oils when I do a wash and go, however, it depends on how my hair is feeling at the time.
+I don’t always use oils when I do a wash and go—it depends on how my hair is feeling.
 Here are some of my favorite oils to use:

 I get the majority of my oils from Amazon!
 You can check them out below.

 Use a gel/custard for hold and definition

 When I apply my gel, I use the rake method.
 I work in small sections to ensure I get the

 My favorite gels to use for my wash and go’s: